XelorR/KeyBridge/README.md

 - no multitasking / workspace control mappings
 - modifier swap for _some_ apps which leads to inconsistency in multitasking shortcuts
 - focusing on too many desktop environments which require some trade-offs, force to avoid some features and increase complexity
+- use outdated or abandonned keymapping software (like ahk v1 or xkeysnail)

 ## To do